hsingchen-dev/LLM-YOLO-Robotic-Arm/README.md

 - **Sun Yan** – Researcher in human behavior and robotic interaction, contributing to the behavioral logic behind the system.
   *Kobe University.*

-- **Jiang Qilong** – In charge of the Streamlit interface and user interaction design, ensuring smooth UI/UX experience.
+- **Jiang Qilong** – In charge of the Streamlit interface and user interaction design, ensuring smooth UI/UX experience.<br>
-  *Background in design and software engineering.*
+  *Background in design and software engineering.*<br>
   *The University of Tokyo.*

 - **Seiya Usuki**